On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Preliminaries: from polynomially integrable to -angular billiards

 \begin{definition} \cite[p.84]{veselov2}.
-Let $A, B$ be two non-proportional symmetric $3\times 3$-matrices.
-They defines the {\it pseudo-Euclidean pencil} of conics in $\rp^2$: the conics given by the equation
+Let $A, B$ be two real non-proportional symmetric $3\times 3$-matrices.
+They define a {\it pseudo-Euclidean pencil} of conics in $\rp^2$: the conics given by the equation

-The pencil of their complexifications (depending on $\la\in\cc$) will be also called pseudo-Euclidean. \end{definition}
+The same pencil of complex conics in $\cp^2$ depending on $\la\in\cc$ will be also called pseudo-Euclidean. \end{definition}

 \begin{corollary} The $\Sigma$-duality transforms every confocal pencil of conics to the corresponding pseudo-Euclidean pencil.
-Namely, for every real symmetric $3\times 3$-matrix $B$ non-proportional to $A$ for any two conics in $\Sigma$ lying in the corresponding confocal pencil defined by $B$ (see Definition \ref{pencil}) their $\Sigma$-dual curves lie in conics belonging to the pseudo-Euclidean pencil defined by the same matrix $B$.
+Namely, for every real symmetric $3\times 3$-matrix $B$ satisfying the conditions of Definition \ref{pencil} for any two conics in $\Sigma$ lying in the confocal pencil (\ref{confb}) defined by $B$ their $\Sigma$-dual curves lie in conics belonging to the pseudo-Euclidean pencil defined by the same matrix $B$.
 In the non-Euclidean case, when the absolute $\ii$ is a regular conic, $\ii$ is self-dual with respect to complex orthogonal polarity. \end{corollary}

-The latter self-duality statement follows from Proposition \ref{classb} and the involutivity of the matrix $A$: $A^2=Id$ in the non-Euclidean case.
+The first statement of the corollary is obvious.
+The self-duality follows from Proposition \ref{classb} and involutivity: $A^2=Id$ in the non-Euclidean case.

 \begin{proof} {\bf of Theorem \ref{bol2}.} Let $\Omega\subset\Sigma$ be a polynomially integrable billiard.
 Let $\Psi(M_1,M_2,M_3)$ be a non-trivial homogeneous polynomial integral of the billiard $\Omega$ of even degree $2n$.
 Consider the affine chart $M_3\neq0$ on $\cp^2_{(M_1:M_2:M_3)}$ with coordinates $(x,y)$: $x=\frac{M_1}{M_3}$, $y=\frac{M_2}{M_3}$.
 Set